-Department of Midwifery and Reproductive Health, Shahid Beheshti University of Medical Sciences, Tehran, IR Iran
+MD, PhD Candidate of Reproductive Health, School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-Department of Midwifery & Reproductive Health, Shahid Beheshti University of Medical Sciences, Tehran, Islamic Republic of Iran
+PhD of Health Education, Associate Professor of Department of Midwifery & Reproductive Health, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-Department of Pediatrics, School of Medicine, Children Medical Research & Training Hospital Tabriz University of Medical Sciences, Director of neonatal of health office, Ministry of Health, Iran
+MD, Neonatologist, Assistant Professor of Pediatrics, Department of Pediatrics, Children’s Medical Research & Training Hospital, School of Medicine, Tabriz University of Medical Sciences, Director of Neonatal of Health Office, Ministry of Health, Iran.

-Department of Biostatistics, Faculty of Paramedical Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+PhD, Professor of Biostatistics, Department of Biostatistics, School of Allied Medical Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-Results: Unmet needs of healthy newborns' mothers in hospitals were included in two main themes: 1) unmet services required for mothers of healthy newborns including three categories: mental, and psychological services and cares, the continuous presence of companion patience and the need for proper and timely services.
-2) Required information for healthy newborns’ mothers including two categories of the need for receiving complete information about the health status of the newborn and the need for receiving additional information and more training related to healthy newborn care.
+Results: Unmet needs of mothers in terms of cares provided for their newborns in hospitals were included in two main themes: 1) Unmet services required for mothers of healthy newborns including three categories: mental, and psychological services and cares, the continuous presence of companion patience and the need for proper and timely services; and 2) Required information for healthy newborns’ mothers including two categories of the need for receiving complete information about health status of the newborn and the need for receiving additional information and more training related to healthy newborn care.

 Conclusion: According to the study, healthy newborns' mothers have unmet needs in hospital including support services and sufficient information.
 Therefore, appropriate services and information should be provided to mothers to care for their healthy newborns.
 This not only increases the satisfaction of mothers but also improves the quality of healthy newborn care in hospital.